Station Road, Halmer End, Newcastle, Staffordshire, ST7 8AP

 As a department we aim to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 At Key Stage 3, pupils will be taught to develop their creativity and ideas, and increase proficiency in their execution.

-They will also be encouraged to develop a critical understanding of artists, architects and designers, expressing reasoned judgements that can inform their own work.
+They will also be encouraged to develop a critical understanding of artists and designers, expressing reasoned judgements that can inform their own work.

 Pupils will be taught: